LM3886 Done Right45W (8Ω), 80W (4Ω) @ 0.0017% THD

 The performance measurements of the LM3886 Done Right are shown below.
 The THD+N vs output power matches the performance specified in the LM3886 data sheet.

 The THD+N vs frequency is shown below.
 The performance of the LM3886DR is actually better than the data sheet performance of the LM3886!
 This speaks volumes to the quality of the layout of the LM3886DR.

 The mains hum itself is actually very low as shown in the graph below.
-This measurement was taken using a Power-86 and a toroidal mains transformer.

 The 18 kHz + 19 kHz (1:1) two-tone IMD test is often used as an indicator of the loop gain available at 20 kHz.
 As shown below, the IMD of the LM3886DR is quite good.

 The 60 Hz + 7 kHz SMPTE IMD, on the other hand, is often used to tease out thermal issues in the amplifier.
 As shown below, the LM3886DR passes with flying colours.

 Siegfried Linkwitz argues that the 1 kHz + 5.5 kHz intermodulation distortion (IMD) measurement is one of the measurements which is more indicative of the perceived sound quality.
 He bases this argument on the fact that IMD products in this measurement fall in the frequency range where the ear is the most sensitive (see the Fletcher-Munson curves for more detail).
 I think this argument carries a good amount of weight, so I measured the LM3886DR accordingly.
 The measurement is shown below.
 Note that due to a limitation in the DFD IMD source of the APx525, the frequencies used must be an integer multiple of each other.
 Thus, I measured at 917 Hz (5500/6) + 5.5 kHz.
 I performed this measurement at 1.0 W. The result is shown below.